ritabradley/ritabradley/README.md

 ### 👩🏽‍💻 What I'm about

-I'm a full-stack web developer with a passion for beauty, skincare, fragrance, and nail care, currently aspiring to specialize in creating tailored e-commerce solutions for beauty brands.
-With a unique background in running an online nail shop and strong web development skills, I'm excited to apply my expertise in helping beauty brands succeed in the online market.
+I'm a full-stack web developer, currently deepening my skills in JavaScript, and stepping into the exciting field of IoT and home automation.
+While I haven't built any smart home solutions yet, I am fervently learning and preparing to apply my web development expertise in this innovative sphere.

-- 🌐 My expertise:
+🌐 My current focus:

-  - Full-stack web development
+- Strengthening full-stack web development skills
-  - Beauty e-commerce and retail solutions
+- Learning IoT and home automation concepts
-  - Skincare, fragrance, and nail care industry
+- Preparing to build user-friendly smart home solutions

 - 🧠 Currently Learning: Typescript, UI/UX Design, and deepening my knowledge of Node.js, Express, and MongoDB